jeringeogy/starter-hugo-academic/content/publication/Photonics_2023/index.md

 publication: Photonics 2023
 publication_short: Photonics 2023, Bengaluru.
 abstract: |-
-  We present the generation of a sidelobe suppressed Bessel beam using a holographic technique.
-In our approach, we used the interference pattern of a superposed Bessel beam (SBB) with a tilted plane wave as our hologram.
-The SBB is generated by the superposition of two Bessel beams with slightly different wave vectors.
-The parameters of these individual Bessel beams are optimised such that the sidelobes of the generated SBB are minimised.
-The peak intensity of the sidelobes of the generated The paper presents a new method for generating Bessel beams with uniform axial intensity over a defined region by using metasurfaces.
+  The paper presents a new method for generating Bessel beams with uniform axial intensity over a defined region by using metasurfaces.
 Bessel beams